 How does it work?

-How does Welcome know what content Contacts have viewed?
+How does CMP know what content contacts have viewed?

-Is it a risk to give Welcome access to my organization’s Salesforce instance?
+Is it a risk to give CMP access to my organization’s Salesforce instance?

-Will Welcome exceed my daily Salesforce instance API call quota?
+Will CMP exceed my daily Salesforce instance API call quota?

 This depends on your current daily API call usage.
 The maximum number of requests Salesforce allows per day is based on your Salesforce Edition and the number of licenses.

 CMP only makes requests for Opportunities and Contacts that are created or modified in the past day so this amounts to only a few API calls per day.
 CMP makes two requests to get IDs of created or modified contacts and opportunities and then two requests to get each set of objects for each page of data.
 This happens twice a day, so at minimum 8 API calls are made and the maximum would be however many Contact or Opportunity objects were created or modified per day divided by SFDC page size (which is 500).
 Upon initial ingestion, CMP can synchronize your Contacts and Opportunities in periodic batches to ensure that API call quotas are not exceeded.